paolomaccallini-hub/DecodeME/README.md

 This repository contains R scripts for processing and fine-mapping DecodeME GWAS-1 summary statistics.
 The pipeline requires both R and Python and has been tested with **R 4.4.1** and **Python 3.12**.
 ## Overview
 DecodeME is an R-based workflow for processing and fine-mapping DecodeME GWAS-1 summary statistics.
-It harmonises inputs, converts genome builds, and retrieves linkage disequilibrium (LD) information for downstream analyses.
+It munges inputs, converts genome builds, and retrieves linkage disequilibrium (LD) information for downstream analyses.
 The pipeline has been tested with **R 4.4.1** and **Python 3.12**.

 ## Repository structure